jyellick/obc-docs/techspec.md

 Assets such as financial securities must be able to be dematerialized on a blockchain network so that all stakeholders of an asset type will have direct access to that asset, allowing them to initiate trades and acquire information on an asset without going through layers of intermeidaries.
 Trades should be settled in near real time and all stakeholders must be able to access asset information in near real time.
 A stakeholder should be able to add business rules on any given asset type, further reducing operating cost with automation logic.

-## Why Blockchain

-Blockchain promises to transform the integration model of many types of business applications.
-The key ingredient is the shared ledger containing the necessary data so that applications can operate locally without having to call an external API that could introduce additional complexity (access control, data transit security, trust, etc.).
-This is the basis of decentralization – all parties participate in a network of computer nodes that maintain the same ledger such that all parties will have the exact same state of properties that are tamper-proof, and resilience to attacks.

 ## Challenges

-Openchain will be built from ground up to enhance the blockchain protocol with enterprise features for permissoned networks, where participants are registered and known to the network.
-The new protocol (Openchain protocol) must address the following key challenges:
+Openchain will be built from ground up to enhance the blockchain protocol with enterprise features for networks where validators are whitelisted, known parties who set whether transactors are private or public.
+The protocol (Openchain protocol) must address the following key challenges:

-*  **Privacy**: Ability to protect the users from malicious third party intrusions.
-The system must provide mechanisms to conceal user identities and protect from them being tracked by malicious individuals.
-*  **Confidentiality**: Ability to protect the data from unauthorized access.
-This is an ethical duty that the system must provide to maintain the confidentiality of transactions such that third party or unwanted individuals cannot interrogate their contents.
-*  **Auditability**: Ability to view and certify the truth of each transaction and data pertaining to a party.
-The system must provide sufficient knowledge about the transactions and their structures so that auditors investigate malicious activities [1].
+####Private Transactions and Confidential Contracts
+Currently, transaction patterns are too easy to be observed and interpreted.
+Shared ledgers may give away details about a supplier relationship that should not be revealed.
+Therefore, a business ready blockchain must provide mechanisms to conceal identity from being publically identified by unauthorized third parties.

+####Identity and Auditability
+While privacy is important, business usage of blockchain also needs to comply with regulations and make it easy for regulators to investigate transaction records.
+Also, a party must be able to prove its identity and ownership of an asset after the fact, perhaps years after the fact, without the mechanism for establishing that identity being able to be used by bad actors to appropriate the identity or ascertain the party’s activities on the ledger.

+####Finality
+Data stores for industrial use must provide finality, meaning simply that there must be certainty at what point a transaction is committed and that after this point, it will not change on its own.
+Many current blockchain networks offer only eventual consistency, rather than a firm promise of finality, and can suffer arbitrary loss of committed information as they are designed to allow for, and cope with, forks in their global state.
+Business ready blockchain network will instead require immediate and guaranteed finality, based on peer-reviewed and battle-hardened protocols.

+####Transaction Order
+For industry use, transactions orders can be more efficiently managed and bring more market fairness to address the miner problems we see in the public blockchain world today, where minors can freely decide the order of transactions to include in the chain based on their own needs.

+####Performance and Scalability
+The level of performance for enterprise grade blockchain network may be much higher than that of public networks.
+For example, to allow real time settlement of financial securities, a blockchain network needs handle up to 100,000 transactions per second, with sub-second latency.
+Both requirements are difficult to achieve with the consensus protocols in use today, but nevertheless they are requirements for a business ready blockchain fabric.

+####Productivity
+Development of decentralised applications and smart contracts is a field where many of the traditional rules of software development hold.
+But new paths have to be beaten for debugging, testing and maintaining applications in a distributed setting, requiring a holistic approach to the creation of the development tools.

 ## Design Philosophy